Bluemont Colored School, Mt. Gilead District

 - See 11.1 Insurance Record (1924-57) , pg 32.
 Not insured.

 - 1930: The Loudoun County School Board decided on July 10th, 1930 to consider at its next meeting (August 4th) to close Bluemont, due to lack of attendance.
 Source: Washington Post Staff.
 (1930, July 11).
 Loudoun Reelects School Officials.
 Washington Post, p.
 20.

-- 1933: According t Eric Lawson at the Loudoun County Circuit Court Archives on 12/17/2016, The Colored school was at Butcher’s Hallow and closed in 1933.
-The address was 33691 Snickersville Turn Pike.
+- 1933: According to Eric Lawson at the Loudoun County Circuit Court Archives on 12/17/2016, The Colored school was at Butcher’s Hallow and closed in 1933.

 1925/26 – 1928/29 Beatrice B. Scipio.
 Source: Term Reports and Teacher Reports, LCPS Archives.
 In addition, “One of Christopher and Rose’s children was Beatrice Scipio (1892-1978) who earned a teaching degree from Storer College in Harper’s Ferry, West Virginia in 1910.
 Shortly thereafter she began a 46year teaching career, during which she taught at the Bluemont ―Colored School on the mountain near Butcher’s Branch until it closed in 1933.
 Later she taught at the George Washington Carver School in Purcellville where she ended her teaching career in 1957.
 Scipio was well respected in her community and frequently taught children in her home.
 In addition to teaching, Scipio served as the music director and longtime deaconess of the First Baptist Church of Bluemont.
 She died in 1978 and was buried in the Scipio family plot in the Rock Hill Cemetery north of Unison.: Source: pg 28 Loudoun County African-American Historic Architectural Resources Survey, September 2004.